Meir Taweig Synagogue

-Meir Taweig Synagogue (كنيس مئير طويج), also known as Meir Tweg Synagogue or Me'ir Avraham Taweq Synagogue, is a large Orthodox Jewish congregation and synagogue, located in the historic Jewish quarter of Bataween, in Baghdad, Iraq.
+Meir Taweig Synagogue (كنيس مئير طويج), also known as Meir Tweg Synagogue or Me'ir Avraham Taweq Synagogue, is a large synagogue, located in the historic Jewish quarter of Bataween, in Baghdad, Iraq.
 The complex comprises the main synagogue, a Jewish school, library, and community center.

 Established in 1942, it was one of the important synagogues in the city.
 The synagogue was impacted during the persecution of the Jews in Iraq and was also damaged during frequent occasions of unrest and wars.
 It was restored in 1985 by Saddam Hussein.
 The synagogue was further expanded in 1988.
 After the 2003 invasion of Iraq, the synagogue was in fear of getting targeted in the attacks.
 Today, a small group of Jews, accompanied by Muslims looks after the synagogue.

 History

 Early history

 Meir Taweig Synagogue was built between 1942 and 1946.
 It is named after Meir Taweig, a Jewish businessman of Baghdad.
 During those times Iraq had a thriving Jewish community of 150,000 people, with majority of them living in Baghdad.
 It served as key place for worshiping of Jews of Baghdad.
 The synagogue is located in Bataween district, which was once the main Jewish quarter of Baghdad.
 Formed in the early 1930s, it was inhabited later after the events of Farhud in 1941.

 Named after Iraqi businessman Meir Taweig, the synagogue was built in 1942.
 Persecution of the Jews during the Farhud increased their fear in the area.
 This synagogue was one of the centers for registering Iraqi Jews who wanted to emigrate to Israel.
 In 1950, the Iraqi government issued a law revoking their citizenship and allowing Iraqi Jews to emigrate to Israel via Cyprus.

 In 1984, the synagogue was raided by the Iraqi secret police.
 It was restored by the government in 1985.